yminsky/ocaml-user-experience/objectives.md

 Also, the experience for setting up a new project and starting to write code should have as few steps as possible.

+When there's a choice between keeping the newbie experience simple and conveniently supporting advanced workflows, we should prefer a simple newbie experience, though we should be more reluctant to make a sensible advanced workflow practically impossible.

 ## OCaml workflows are organized around a simple, understandable model

+We should aim for a single shared model for how code is organized, configured, and built.
+Supporting legacy users is important, but we should be willing to deprecate and eventually abandon workflows that detract from that simple core.

+This strongly suggests we should move away from having an ambient environment that you just get by default.
+The tools should really only work within a directory that's configured, in much the same way that Rust's tooling works.

 ## The workflow for newbies scales up seamlessly to larger projects